-Not be left out of a scene that’s dominated by console titles, iPhone game developers have come up with a slew of their own horror games — and they’re waiting around a dark corner to scare the pants off of you.
+Not be left out of a scene that’s dominated by console titles, iPhone game developers have come up with a slew of their own horror games, and they’re waiting around a dark corner to scare the pants off you.

-Try out these 10 ghastly games for a thrill this Halloween, just don’t forget to play on your own with headphones — and in the dark.
+Try out these 12 ghastly games for a thrill this Halloween.
+Don’t forget to play with your headphones on — and in the dark!

-With a lot of very positive press, Year Walk is an unsettling experience that’s been making the rounds for a while now — but it’s so good that it deserves a top spot on this list.
-The game is loosely based on the archaic Swedish tradition of Årsgång, in which diviners would temporarily give up their Christianity on Christmas or New Year’s Eve and see visions of what would happen in the coming year.
+This is an unsettling experience that’s been making the rounds for a while now, but it’s so good that it deserves a top spot on this list.
+The game is loosely based on the archaic Swedish tradition of Årsgång, in which diviners would follow instructions and meet challenges to see visions of what would happen in the coming year.

 Abandoned asylum?
 Check.
 Killer on the loose?
-Check.
+Yep.
 Horrifying creatures?
-Check.
+Accounted for.
 Dark secrets?
-Check.
-Lost Within has all of the ingredients of a perfect Halloween scare.
+All here.
+Lost Within has all the ingredients of a perfect Halloween scare.
 Explore the asylum while evading the dangers within to reveal the secret of the institution’s condemnation.

-Lost Within provides you with a number of ways to progress through the game; fight off the hoard of monsters, run from them, or hide somewhere until they pass — the choice is up to you.
-Survival horror and adventure meet in a very engrossing story that you’ll slowly unravel as you travel deeper into the asylum.
+Lost Within provides you with a number of ways to progress through the game.
+You can fight off the hoard of monsters, run from them, or hide somewhere until they pass — the choice is up to you.
+Survival horror and adventure meet in an engrossing story that you’ll slowly unravel as you travel deeper into the asylum.

 As a small-time burglar, you’ll break into a house that should be empty… but isn’t.
 And there are eyes painted all over the walls.
 Why are they there?
 What do they see?
 Explore the house, collect valuables, and solve the mystery.

-This game is actually a series of four games, each priced at $2.99.
-If you start to play the first one, plan on going all the way through with it — these are really popular horror games for a reason.
-You begin as a security guard at a Chuck-E-Cheese-like pizza parlor, where Freddy Fazbear and his animatronic buddies are the main attraction during the day.
+This game is actually a series of five games, each priced at $2.99.
+If you start to play the first one, plan on going all the way through with it — these are popular horror games for a reason.
+You begin as a security guard at a Chuck-E-Cheese’s-like pizza parlor, where Freddy Fazbear and his animatronic buddies are the main attraction during the day.
 At night, they’re not so pleasant.

 You’ll need to manage the amount of electricity you use as you pan the security cameras around to find the robotic horrors in the building.
 When you’re out of electricity, you get no more cameras, and no more security doors.
-Once you’ve survived the first game, things just get weirder.
+Once you’ve survived the first game, the experience gets even weirder.

 Looking for something a little different?
 Home‘s pixelated world, player-driven story, and unsettling atmosphere combine to make something unique that every player will experience differently.
 While it’s less of a jump-out-from-under-the-bed-and-scare-the-crap-out-of-you kind of horror game, it will definitely instill a sense of horror.

-As you guide your character through the story, you’ll be confronted with a number of decisions that determine the outcome of the story.
-As the tension builds, you’ll get closer and closer to figuring out exactly what’s going on, which could be very different from what someone else might find when they play it.
+As you guide your character through the story, you’ll be confronted with a number of decisions that determine the outcome.
+As the tension builds, you’ll get closer and closer to figuring out exactly what’s going on, which could be quite different from what someone else might find when they play it.

-As one of only two free games on this list, you might not expect much from Vanished, but you’ll be pleasantly surprised by its minimalistic, simple interface.
+As another free horror game, you might not expect much from Vanished, but you’ll be pleasantly surprised by its minimalist interface.
 This audio-only adventure leaves you relying on your ears and your imagination to explore the world around you, and the controls are as basic as they come: point in the direction you want to walk, tap to move forward, and shake to attack.
 That’s it.

 Room-escape games have risen in popularity over the past years, and Murder Room extends that formula to the horror genre.
 You wake up trapped in a room, and you need to find your way out — and delve into the mystery of a serial killer on the loose.
 Find objects, solve puzzles, and stay alive long enough to solve the enigma.

 The game is pretty violent and very graphic — both visually and acoustically.
-Prepare yourself to experience some pretty disturbing stuff.
-And be aware that there’s a “good” ending and a “bad” one; so make your decisions carefully!
+Prepare yourself to experience some pretty disturbing scenes.
+And be aware that there’s a “good” ending and a “bad” one, so make your decisions carefully!

-A game that’s sole aim is to emulate the psychological survival horror of the 90’s, Forgotten Memories combines exploration, puzzles, and action.
+A game that has the sole aim to emulate the psychological survival horror of the ’90s, Forgotten Memories combines exploration, puzzles, and action.
 After waking up in an unknown location, Rose Hawkins must search for Eden, a missing girl, and confront her deepest fears along the way.

 If ghosts, asylums, dolls, and mannequins freak you out, this game will be absolutely terrifying.
 Combine that with the various types of tasks you’ll need to carry out to stay alive, and you have a winner of an iOS horror game.